chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 Put shortly my solution is a [*data oriented*](http://gamesfromwithin.com/data-oriented-design) implementation of the [*entity/component system*](http://en.wikipedia.org/wiki/Entity_component_system) (ECS) architectural pattern.

-The ultra short introduction to ECS is that everything is modelled as *components*.
-Components are simple data structures that is updated by certain *systems*.
-For example if you attach a `GravityComponent` to a game entity the `GravitySystem` will apply gravity to that entity.
+The ultra short introduction to ECS is that all behavior is modelled as *components*.
+Components are simple data structures that are updated by certain *systems*.
+For example, if you attach a `GravityComponent` to a game entity the `GravitySystem` will apply gravity to that entity.

-If you want a certain behavior, you must create the corresponding component.
+If you want a certain behavior you must create the corresponding component.
 For example, if you want to add air drag in my game, you would write:

 {% highlight cpp %}
 DragHandle dragHandle = DragSystem::create(rigidBodyHandle);
 {% endhighlight %}

-`DragSystem#update()` will then, for each created drag component, use the passed `rigidBodyHandle` to apply drag force to the corresponding rigid body.
+`DragSystem::update()` will then process each drag component.
+It will use `rigidBodyHandle` to apply drag force to the corresponding rigid body.
 You stop the behavior by calling `DragSystem::destroy(dragHandle)`.

 In my ECS implementation an entity is nothing more than a unique integer: `EntityHandle`.
 There is no `Entity` class.
-To apply behavior to an entity, you create the associated component as described above, and link it to an entity like this:
+To apply behavior to an entity you create the associated component as described above and link it to an entity like this:

 {% highlight cpp %}
 EntityHandle entity = EntityManager::create();